rlingam/dotfiles/README.md

 need to.

 ## Whats Included
-A lot of stuff,seriously, alot of stuff.
-Check out everything with a web browser and see what kind of stuff is there.
+Although I try to keep everything as minimal as possible.
+Make sure you check out everything with a web browser and see what kind of stuff is there.
 Change what you want, remove what you don't need, and build on what you do use.

 ## Things you should know
 The scripts in the scripts folder may have dependencies too, make sure you check the relative script for